 |💰 Best budget hotel:||Nao Victoria Hostel|

-- 7 best areas to stay in Cusco
+Overviews of the best areas to stay in Cusco for tourists

 The city’s historic center holds within it many of the most noticeable landmarks and neighborhoods.
 As the name suggests it is very much a historic sight and not a residential area.
 A tourist hotspot in every sense of the word.